Blagoje Parović

 Blagoje Parović (Serbian Cyrillic: Благоје Паровић; 25 March 1903 – 7 July 1937) was a member of the Central Committee of the Communist Party of Yugoslavia and served as a political commissar in the Spanish Civil War.

 Early life

 Parović was born on 25 March 1903 in the village Biograd near Nevesinje.
 His parents Petar and Gospava were poor peasants.
 Both of his parents died in his early years.
 His mother died first while his father Petar was killed by soldiers of Austria-Hungary during the First World War.
 After death of his parents Parović went to Vinkovci where he was educated as shoemaker.
 His younger brother Rade was taken to Gradiška.

 Spanish Civil War

 Parović was commissar of the XIII International Brigade during the Spanish Civil War.
-According to communist published works, Parović died on 7 July 1937 in the Battle of Brunete, heading his brigade during one assault toward well-defended enemy positions. knew the exact position of his death.
-Begović was known as executor of the Communist Party enemies.
-In his 1990 interview to Politika, Vladimir Dedijer stated that Peko Dapčević openly spoke about the possible role of Begović in the murder of Blagoje Parović.
+According to communist published works, Parović died on 7 July 1937 in the Battle of Brunete, heading his brigade during one assault toward well-defended enemy positions.
+Following the collapse of socialism, publicists such as Vladimir Dedijer began claiming that Parović was murder by his own comrades, a claim which academic historiography dismisses as a conspiracy theory.